 Lapland Longspur: Breeds from Aleutians, Alaska, and Arctic islands to northern Quebec.
 Winters regularly throughout northern states to California, Texas, and North Carolina.; also in northern Eurasia.
 Nests on Arctic tundra; in migration stays on alpine meadows.
 Winters on farm fields, pastures, grasslands, and grassy coastal dunes.

-> Most of the small birds such as the finches, gnatcatchers, and sparrows are members of the one hundred and eighteen families found in the largest taxonomic order of birds; the PASSERIFORMES (pronounced pas-ser-i-FOR-meez).
+Most of the small birds such as finches, thrushes, sparrows, and buntings are members of the one hundred and eighteen families found in the largest taxonomic order of birds; the PASSERIFORMES (pronounced pas-ser-i-FOR-meez).

 Longspurs and Snow Buntings are in the Calcariidae (pronounced cal-ca-RI-uh-dee) family.
 There are six species in three genera.

 All six species of the Calcariidae family occur in North America, however the McKay’s Bunting is only found along the west coast of Alaska.

 Longspurs can live in a wide variety of habitats and can eat between 3,000 and 10,000 seeds or insects per day.

 Members of the Calcariidae family are small active birds with cone-shaped bills.

 The longspurs have a wider range of color, from buff and chestnut to brown and black, along with black and white marked heads.
 The buntings are primarily black and white.

 All of the Calcariidae occur in North America.
 Only the Lapland Longspur and the Snow Bunting occur in Eurasia as well.
 Members of this family can be found on tundra, mountains, beaches and grasslands.

 Members of this family are short distance migrants.